 The credential student will complete a structured and focused field experience placement of either 60 or 90 hours, depending on the number of units.
 This will be participatory field experience that will develop specific, identified professional skills essential for the credential candidate.
 A student is placed in a specific classroom in a local school and will complete assignments, observations, and a journal.
-Field experiences in EDUC 500 must be consistent with the general grade level and subject content area in which the student will student teach and then be credentialed.
+Field experiences in EDUC 400 must be consistent with the general grade level and subject content area in which the student will student teach and then be credentialed.
 Multiple subject students will have elementary field experience.
 EDSP students will have a special education field experience.
 Single subject students will have field experience in middle or high school in the same subject area in which they are cleared for student teaching.
 A positive recommendation from the cooperating teacher and a grade no lower than B- is a requirement for successful passage of this course.

-EDUC 501 - Planning and Assessment for Inclusive Classrooms
+EDUC 401 - Planning and Assessment for Inclusive Classrooms 3 units

-In this course students will learn a variety of approaches to planning, managing, delivering, and assessing instruction in inclusive classrooms as they examine both formal and informal assessment including curriculum-based assessment.
-Students will learn and apply principles and strategies of differentiated instruction to assessment and instructional planning for diverse pupils.
-Corequisites: EDUC 204 and EDUC 301.
-Prerequisite: Admission to the teacher education program.
+Students will learn a variety of approaches to planning, managing, delivering, and assessing instruction in inclusive classrooms as they examine both formal and informal pupil assessment, including curriculum-based assessment in this course.
+Students will also learn and apply principles and strategies of differentiated instruction to assessment and instructional planning for diverse pupils.
+Corequisite: EDUC 451.
+Prerequisites: Admission to the undergraduate teacher education program.

-EDUC 502 - Creating Positive and Inclusive Learning Environments
+EDUC 402 - Creating Positive and Inclusive Learning Environments 3 units

-This course will examine classroom strategies for the inclusive classroom including development of individual behavior management plans.
-The Individual Educational Program/Individualized Family Service Plan (IEP/IFSP) processes, legal requirements, and responsibilities will be examined along with the effects of pupil health and safety on learning.
+This course will examine strategies for the inclusive classroom and the development of individual behavior management plans through an examination of the Individual Educational Program/ Individualized Family Service Plan (IEP/IFSP) processes, legal requirements, and responsibilities, along with the effects of pupil health and safety on learning.
 Students will learn skills for communicating, collaborating, and working with families, and supporting professionals and school personnel.
-Prerequisites: Admission to the teacher education program; EDUC 204 (concurrent enrollment allowed) and EDUC 301 (concurrent enrollment allowed).
+Prerequisites: Admission to the undergraduate teacher education program; EDUC 401 (concurrent enrollment allowed).

-EDUC 522 - Math and Science Methods: Elementary
+EDUC 422 - Math and Science Methods: Elementary

-Students will learn approaches to planning, managing, delivering, and assessing instruction in science and mathematics as they draw on social, cultural, historical foundations, and learning theory in planning instruction.
-Corequisite: EDUC 523.
-Prerequisites: Admission to the teacher education program; EDUC 501 and EDUC 502 and EDUC 551.
+Students will learn approaches to planning, managing, delivering, and assessing instruction in science and mathematics as they draw upon social, cultural, and historical foundations and learning theories as they plan instruction in this course.
+Corequisite: EDUC 423.
+Prerequisites: Admission to the undergraduate teacher education program; CSET (California Subject Examination for Teachers) verification; EDUC 401 and EDUC 402 (concurrent enrollment allowed) and EDUC 451.

-EDUC 523 - Integrated Curriculum Methods: Elementary
+EDUC 423 - Integrated Curriculum Methods: Elementary

-Students will learn approaches to planning, managing, delivering, and assessing instruction in history, arts, and physical education as they draw on social, cultural, historical foundations, and learning theory in planning instruction.
-Corequisite: EDUC 522.
-Prerequisites: Admission to the teacher education program; EDUC 501 and EDUC 502 and EDUC 551.
+Students will learn approaches to planning, managing, delivering, and assessing instruction in history, arts, and physical education as they draw upon social, cultural, and historical foundations, and learning theories in this course.
+Corequisite: EDUC 422.
+Prerequisites: Admission to the teacher education program; CSET (California Subject Examination for Teachers) verification; EDUC 401 and EDUC 402 (concurrent enrollment allowed) and EDUC 451.

-EDUC 524 - Secondary Curriculum and Methods
+EDUC 424 - Secondary Curriculum and Methods

-This course will provide students preparing to teach in secondary schools with an understanding of the curriculum as they examine recent research, use the California Frameworks, and K-12 Content Standards to explore their subject areas and evaluate curriculum materials.
-Emphasis is given to preparing lesson plans that meet the diverse needs of pupils.
-Prerequisites: Admission to the teacher education program; EDUC 501, EDUC 502, EDUC 551.
+Students preparing to teach in secondary classrooms will gain an understanding of the secondary school curriculum through the examination of recent research, use the California Frameworks, and K-12 Content Standards to explore their subject areas and evaluate curriculum materials in this course.
+Emphasis will be given to preparing lesson plans that meet the diverse needs of pupils.
+Prerequisites: Admission to the undergraduate teacher education program; CSET (California Subject Examination for Teachers) verification; EDUC 401 and EDUC 402 (concurrent enrollment allowed) and EDUC 451.